McDonaldland: History

 In the 1980s and 1990s, the McDonaldland commercials remained a popular marketing device.
-The characters that remained following the lawsuit were Ronald McDonald, Grimace, Hamburglar and the French Fry Gobblins (renamed the Fry Guys and later the Fry Kids with the addition of the Fry Girls) while Mayor McCheese, Officer Big Mac, Captain Crook and the Professor were used until 1985.
-(However, they did return for a Sears advertisement in 1987.)
-Birdie the Early Bird would join the lineup soon after representing the restaurant's new breakfast line in the early 1980s.
-Some of the characters' physical appearances were revised in later commercials (notably Hamburglar, Grimace and Birdie).
-From then on the characters lived in reality and interacted with real-life people, but commercials still took place in "McDonaldland".
-Soon after the Happy Meal Gang and the McNugget Buddies were prominent features in the commercials (representing the restaurant's Happy Meals and Chicken McNuggets respectively, being the menu items that mainly appealed to kids) along with Ronald.
+The characters that remained after the lawsuit were Ronald McDonald, Grimace, Hamburglar, and the French Fry Gobblins (renamed the Fry Guys and later the Fry Kids with the addition of the Fry Girls).
+Mayor McCheese, Officer Big Mac, Captain Crook and the Professor were used until 1985.
+(They did return for a Sears advertisement in 1987.)
+In the early 1980s Birdie the Early Bird joined the lineup, representing the restaurant's new breakfast line.
+Some of the characters' physical appearances were revised in later commercials (notably Hamburglar, Grimace, and Birdie).
+From then on the characters lived in reality and interacted with real people, but commercials still took place in McDonaldland.
+Soon, the Happy Meal Gang and the McNugget Buddies became prominent features in the commercials (representing the restaurant's Happy Meals and Chicken McNuggets, respectively—the menu items that mainly appealed to kids) along with Ronald.

-Merchandise featuring the McDonaldland characters included a kid-friendly magazine titled "McDonaldland Fun Times", which published six issues a year.
-A direct-to-video animated film titled The Adventures of Ronald McDonald: McDonaldland Treasure Island was released in 1989, featuring much of the McDonaldland characters from the 1980s.
+Merchandise featuring the McDonaldland characters included "McDonaldland Fun Times", a kid-friendly magazine published six times a year.
+A direct-to-video animated film, The Adventures of Ronald McDonald: McDonaldland Treasure Island, was released in 1989, featuring much of the McDonaldland characters from the 1980s.
 Video games featuring the characters were also released, such as M.C.
 Kids and McDonald's Treasure Land Adventure.

 From 1998 until 2003, Rugrats creators Klasky Csupo and McDonald's released an animated direct-to-video series exclusively on VHS titled The Wacky Adventures of Ronald McDonald.
-The series depicted Ronald, Grimace, Birdie, the Hamburglar and a few new characters, like Ronald's pessimistic dog Sundae.
-These videos would begin in live-action in what resembled a futuristic McDonaldland.
-Whenever the characters would enter down a tube or other means of travel, they would become animated.
+The series depicted Ronald, Grimace, Birdie, the Hamburglar, and a few new characters, like Ronald's pessimistic dog Sundae.
+These videos began in live action in what resembled a futuristic McDonaldland.
+Whenever the characters went down a tube or otherwise traveled, they became animated.
 In all six episodes, Ronald goes on adventures with his friends and they learn new things along the way.